xhchauvet/analysis-code-for-introgression-in-grapes/script for Shic/script for simulating training and testing data/readme.md

-script for runnning discoal to simulat training and testing data
+The scripts for runnning discoal to simulat training and testing data